Beware the Single-Purpose People

 - File System Shrapnel: Source directories blooming into nightmarish landscapes of countless tiny files, often containing a single, tragically lonely function.
 Navigation becomes an exercise in spelunking.

-- Dependency Hellraiser: A tangled web of imports and exports so dense that tracing the execution flow requires clairvoyance, a large whiteboard, and possibly animal sacrifice.
-Files imported exactly once, mocking you from their solitary confinement.
+- Dependency Tangles: A web of imports and exports so dense that tracing execution requires a large whiteboard and more patience than the feature deserves.
+Files imported exactly once sit there pretending to be reusable.

 - Testing Treachery: Tests become brittle, hyper-specific sentinels guarding minuscule implementation details.
 Change a function signature?
 Watch dozens of tests crumble like ancient pottery.
 The test suite transforms from a safety net into a minefield.